 Alcatel has recently entered into Pakistani mobile phone market which is unbalanced owing to smuggled phones and excessive taxes.
 Although it has reached a point of saturation for some players, however, it offers an enormous potential at the same time.

-On a more positive side, the mobile broadband is getting popular in Pakistan; and, the market is getting more lucrative for smartphone sellers who are designing well-optimized devices for best user experience.
+On a more positive side, mobile broadband is getting popular in Pakistan; and, the market is getting more lucrative for smartphone sellers who are designing well-optimized devices for best user experience.
 Over 28 million people are using 3G and 4G services in Pakistan, and this ever-swelling figure demands more committed smartphone sellers to join the club.

 Alcatel is the new entry in the already price sensitive Pakistani mobile phone market.
 Earlier in May, it announced i2 Pakistan as its official distributor and within a month, its stock has hit the shelves of 170 dealers and wholesalers across the country which is expected to reach further to thousands of retail outlets in the coming days, a company official told in a recently held media gathering.

 With nearly 75,000 employees world over, Alcatel boasts a product lineup that ranges from feature phones to 110 inches big LCDs.

 According to IDC, Alcatel’s global mobile phone business presence is the 5th largest regarding mobile shipments, and the brand scores number 5th position in North America, 2nd in Latin America, number 1 in Russia and 4th in Middle East Africa region.

 As per official statistics revealed, it has 23 research and development facilities in various parts of the world, and it is manufacturing its products in 21 factories.
 The company also takes credit for managing the world’s largest smartphone factory in terms of the number of units it produces.

 In 2014, Alcatel’s total revenue stood at $ 16 billion including the profit of $ 688 million; and, in 2015, it has reported a 38% growth in its smartphones business.